yjsong22/TempVS/README.md

 ### Step 1: Download the Data

-Download the dataset files (annotations and image subsets) from our [HuggingFace repository](https://huggingface.co/datasets/yingjins/TempVS).
+Download the dataset files (annotations, image subsets and LLM-only results for data filtering) from our [HuggingFace repository](https://huggingface.co/datasets/yingjins/TempVS).
 You can do this manually or using the `huggingface_hub` Python API.

 ### Step 2: Organize the Data